Learning directed acyclic graphs based on sparsest permutations: Discussion and future work

 \section{Discussion and future work}

-In this paper, we developed a new method for learning DAGs.
-The proposed SP algorithm is a score-based method that chooses the permutation which yields the DAG with the fewest number of edges.
-We proved that the SP algorithm requires strictly weaker conditions than the restricted faithfulness assumption which is weaker than the weakest known sufficient conditions for the PC and SP algorithms.
-When the variables follow a Gaussian distribution, we showed that in the oracle setting when $n \rightarrow \infty$ the SP algorithm is equivalent to finding the sparsest Cholesky factorization of the inverse covariance matrix and the penalized maximum likelihood estimator in~\cite{geerpb12}.
+In this paper, we showed that it is possible to learn the underlying Markov equivalence class under strictly weaker conditions than restricted-faithfulness, the weakest known sufficient condition for consistency of causal inference algorithms for learning $\mathcal{M}(G^*)$.
+The proposed SP algorithm is a hybrid method that chooses the permutation which yields the DAG with the fewest number of edges.
+We proved that the SP algorithm is consistent under the SMR assumption, which is strictly weaker than the restricted-faithfulness assumption and we also compared these assumptions via simulations.
+When the variables follow a Gaussian distribution, we showed that in the oracle setting the SP algorithm is equivalent to finding the sparsest Cholesky factorization of the inverse covariance matrix and to $\ell_0$-penalized maximum likelihood estimation.

-Although the SP algorithm requires checking all $p!$ permutations which is an NP-complete problem, we believe that the connection to sparse Cholesky factorization, for which there are good heuristics, might make our approach computationally feasible also for large graphs.
-It would then be interesting to define a computationally-efficient version of the SP algorithm also for the high-dimensional setting with imposed sparsity.
-One would like to understand under which conditions the $\lambda$-strong SMR assumption is also necessary for uniform consistency and describe how the parameter $\lambda$ depends on $n$ and the graph structure.

-We proved uniform consistency of the SP algorithm under the $\lambda$-strong SMR assumption, which is strictly weaker than the $\lambda$-strong faithfulness assumption introduced in~\cite{ZhangSpirtes03}.
-It would be interesting to study how the strong SMR assumption compares to the $\beta$-min condition in~\cite{geerpb12}, which is sufficient for the penalized maximum likelihood approach, and also how it compares to consistency conditions for the GES and MMHC algorithms.
-One approach is to find a geometric description of the strong-SMR assumption to bound the proportion of distributions that satisfy this assumption, similarly as for the strong-faithfulness assumption in~\cite{UhlerRasBuYu}.
-However, this would be more difficult than in~\cite{UhlerRasBuYu}, since it would have to involve also a combinatorial argument.